dmccarthy6/Tasks/README.md

 * CloudKit: Used NSPersistentCloudKitContainer to perform Core Data/CloudKit Sync.
 * Today Extension: Use the today widget to view any items that have a reminder date set for that day.
 * Share Extension: Share tasks via share window.
+* Custom Animations: Custom animations used on the TabBar menu.

 ***
 ## Requirements: